 HVAC Training Shop is reader-supported.
-As an Amazon Associate, we earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

 The MERV rating system is the industry-standard rating system.
 It was established by the American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE).

 The MPR rating system was created by 3M to measure an air filter’s effectiveness at filtering out microparticles.